What is TMJ & TMD?

 Increased stress, both physical and emotional, can cause TMD due to unconscious grinding or clenching of teeth.

-How Do Dentists Treat TMD?
+How Do We Treat TMJ?

 Meet Our Doctors